myisamchk for Table Maintenance and Crash Recovery

 isn't.

-If you are not using --skip-external-locking
+If you are not using --skip-external-locking, you can use

-to check tables at any time.
+myisamchk to check tables at any time.
 While you do this, all clients

-that try to update the table will wait until myisamchk
+that try to update the table will wait until myisamchk is ready before

 continuing.

-to repair or optimise tables, you
+If you use myisamchk to repair or optimise tables, you

-must always ensure that the mysqld
+must always ensure that the mysqld server is not using

-the table (this also applies if you are using --skip-external-locking
+the table (this also applies if you are using --skip-external-locking).

-If you don't take down mysqld
+If you don't take down mysqld you should at least do a

-before you run myisamchk
+mysqladmin flush-tables before you run myisamchk.

 Your tables may be corrupted if the server and myisamchk